 Key health messages

 Becoming addicted to nicotine can happen quickly.
-You don’t have to vape daily to become addicted.
+You don’t have to vape daily to experience negative impacts of nicotine.

 Some of the signs you or a friend may be addicted to nicotine include needing to vape soon after you wake in the morning (within 30 minutes), finding it hard to concentrate if you haven’t vaped recently, or turning to your vape when you’re stressed.